 Words are good.
 A picture is worth a thousand words.

 But a video has thousands of pictures.
 Audio is also more convenient.
-But unfortunately these forms of rich content cannot be shared via print promotions – unless you add a QR Code.
+But unfortunately, you can share these forms of rich content via print promotions—unless you add a QR Code.

-Using QR Codes, marketers can share rich content via their print promotions and better engage their audience.
+Using QR Codes, marketers can share rich content via their print promotions.
+Thus, they will see better engagement from their audience.
 For example, packaged food company Chef’s Basket added a QR Code on the packaging of one of its pasta products.
 When scanned, the QR Code redirects the consumers to a video of the recipe of the pasta dish.

 While print media still works well for branding, it is not interactive like outdoor or digital marketing.
 But with QR Codes, it can be.